Onelinerhub/onelinerhub/nginx-lua/using-for-loop-in-lua.md

-# Using for loop in Lua
+# How to use for loop

 ```nginx
 server {